ekanshi258/optimization-algos/README.md

 > * Go to [nbviewer.jupyter.org](https://nbviewer.jupyter.org/)
 > * Paste the github link to the notebook.
 >
 > Or, say the github link to the notebook is `https://github.com/userxyz/xyz`, then go to the URL: `https://nbviewer.jupyter.org/github/userxyz/xyz`.
-If the notebook is not rendered like it should, add the parameter `?flush_cashe=true` to the end of the URL.
+If the notebook is not rendered like it should, add the parameter `?flush_cache=true` to the end of the URL.

 ## Single Objective Optimization: PSO and GA (Clustered and Randomized)
 Testing Clustered and Randomized populations in PSO and GA on benchmark test functions.